 While you would expect that clinical trial timelines are unaffected by the method of data collection, it has been shown that using an EDC can reduce trial timelines.
 According to this white paper, study-building and database-lock times can be reduced by 27-41% and 41-65% respectively.
 During the study-building phase, the time-saving benefits come primarily from reusing existing eCRF forms and study setups rather than building them from scratch.
 After the last patient visit, before database-lock, the data is checked for completeness by the data management team.
 All queries are resolved and the data is cleaned.
 This process leaves the statistical analysis team waiting, wasting valuable time.
 An EDC system on the other hand provides a clear overview of any missing data and unresolved queries.
 This allows management to quickly take action and electronically sign the verified record before database-lock.

-Myth 3: Switching to an EDC will require significant training
+Myth 3: Switching to an EDC and eCRFs will require significant training

 Yes it is true, paper based CRF does not require any software training.
 Switching to an EDC system therefore seems like a significant time investment.
 However, the actual time required to train your personnel for using an EDC system is limited.
 While some traditional EDC systems require highly-skilled technical staff, more modern EDC systems such as Castor EDC have been built for user friendliness, automating features like User Acceptance Testing (UAT) in clinical trials.
 New organizations starting a clinical trial in Castor EDC require an average of 1-3 hours training.
 Clinicians entering data typically require very little formal training.
 Castor EDC also offers premium support modules and study building services that reduce the burden on your organization.
 Castor EDC partners with clinical CRO ‘s such as Julius Clinical for additional clinical services such as study building.

 Myth 4: Clinical data stored on paper is more secure